 Number Talks: Helping Children Build Mental Math and Computation Strategies, Sherry Parrish

 This book forever changed the way I think about and teach computation.
 Number talks, as described in this particular book, are short–10-15 minute–warm-up activities focusing on mental math strategies.
 The book includes a great section describing what number talks are and how to use them in the classroom, and then the rest of the book is organized by grade levels–explaining what number talks look like at each grade level and providing pages with problem sets that can be used to promote certain strategies.
 It’s not as much a book you’ll read as one you’ll use.
-Click on this picture to watch a short video example of a number talk.

 Making Number Talks Matter, Cathy Humphreys and Ruth Parker